glowkeeper/booleanIteration/exercises/exercises.md

 # Exercises from an Introduction to Loops and Iteration

-Below are some exercises that build on the material presented in the [presentation](../presentation/iteration.html).
-Some of these exercises are tricky -  congratulations if you manage them all!
-But please do email steve@glowkeeper.uk and ask for help if you need it!
+Below are some exercises that build on the material from the [presentation](../presentation/iteration.html).

+Some of these exercises are tricky!
+Congratulations if you manage them all!
+But please do email steve@glowkeeper.uk and ask for help if you need it

 - - -

 # Prerequisites

 You will need an editor to write your javascript.
-If you are not using an editor already, [CodeSandbox](https://codesandbox.io/) is a good solution for these exercises, since you'' be able to easily share your work and get help.
+If you are not using an editor already, [CodeSandbox](https://codesandbox.io/) is a good solution for these exercises as it allows you to easily share your work and get help.

 - - -

 # Template

-Below is a template `html` you should use for the exercises:
+Below is a template _index.html_ you should use for the exercises:

 ```html
 <!DOCTYPE html>